MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 Notice how we're able to use the readonly `kernel` property of our Orchestrator class to run the `GetIntent` function.
 Later, we can also use this kernel to run the `Sqrt` and `Multiply` functions.

 Unfortunately, however, we have a challenge.
 Despite knowing the user's intent, we don't know which numbers to pass to the `Sqrt` or `Multiply` functions.
-We'll need to add _another_ semantic function to the orchestrator plugin to extract the necessary numbers from the user's input.
+We'll need to add _another_ prompt to the orchestrator plugin to extract the necessary numbers from the user's input.

 ### Using prompts to extract data for native functions
-To pull the numbers from the user's input, we'll create a semantic function called `GetNumbers`.
+To pull the numbers from the user's input, we'll create a prompt called `GetNumbers`.
 Create a new folder under the _OrchestratorPlugin_ folder named _GetNumbers_.
 Then create a _skprompt.txt_ and _config.json_ file with the following content.

 ```directory
 Plugins